teor2345/Elections2018/ElectionsACTDisclosure.md

 - 10 April 2018: Request to Elections ACT for revised disclosure timeframe.

-- August 2018: Public disclosure of vulnerability, to allow time for changes to be made before the next ACT election in 2020.
+- 13 August 2018: Public disclosure of vulnerability, to allow time for changes to be made before the [next ACT election in 2020].

+[next ACT election in 2020]: https://www.elections.act.gov.au/elections_and_voting/2020_legislative_assembly_election "2020 Legislative Assembly election"

 ## Detailed Recommendations